WCU-CS-CooperLab/demo-games-MuhammadAmer03/README.md

 Windows: [FirstToTen](Windows.zip)

-You can play the game now and make sure to run anyway for windows.
+You can play the game now and make sure to run anyway for Windows.
+On Mac, allow it to run through privacy settings.